TermySequence/v8-linux/v8/gn/docs/reference.md

   However, no verification is done on these so GN doesn't enforce this.
 The paths are just rebased and passed along when requested.

-  Note: On iOS and OS X, create_bundle targets will not be recursed into when gathering data.
+  Note: On iOS and macOS, create_bundle targets will not be recursed into when gathering data.
 See "gn help create_bundle" for details.

   See "gn help runtime_deps" for how these are used.